Links for RDF, T-hunting, and Radio-Orienteering

 - 160 Meter Band in UK

-and the Tenth USA ARDF Championships in 2010
+the Tenth USA ARDF Championships in 2010 and the Seventeenth USA ARDF Championships in 2017

 On-foot foxhunting (also called foxtailing, radio-orienteering and ARDF) is growing rapidly in the USA.
 In addition to southern California ARDF events and upcoming championship news at this site, you can see these other sites for information on stateside ARDF activities: